ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-file-user-store/grpc_service_basic_auth_file_user_store.md

 # gRPC service - Basic authentication file user store

 The `grpc:Service` can be secured with basic authentication and additionally, scopes can be added to enforce authorization.
-This can be achieved by validating the basic authentication token sent in the `Authorization` metadata against the configurations provided in the `Config.toml` file.
-This file stores the usernames and passwords for the authentication and the scopes for the authorization.
-To enable authentication, set the default values for the `fileUserStoreConfig` field and add the `Config.toml` file next to the service file.
-To enable authorization, set the scopes to the `scopes` field.
+It validates the basic authentication token sent in the `Authorization` metadata against the provided configurations provided in the `Config.toml` file.
+The file stores the usernames and passwords for the authentication and the scopes for the authorization.
+To engage authentication, set the default values for the `fileUserStoreConfig` field and add the `Config.toml` file next to the service file.
+To engage authorization, set the scopes to the `scopes` field.
 Both configurations must be given as part of the service configuration.

 A `grpc:UnauthenticatedError` is sent to the client when the authentication fails, and a `grpc:PermissionDeniedError` is sent to the client when the authorization fails.
 Use this to authenticate and authorize requests based on user stores.

    ::: code grpc_service_basic_auth_file_user_store.bal :::